joipolloi/json-validation-bundle/README.md

 Behind the scenes the bundle registers an event listener on the `kernel.controller` event that will validate the request content (i.e. `$request->getContent();`) against a JSON schema using the [justinrainbow/json-schema](https://github.com/justinrainbow/json-schema) library.

-If there is an issue locating the JSON schema, decoding the JSON, decoding the JSON schema or validating against the JSON, a BadRequestHttpException is thrown with an error message.
+If there is an issue locating the JSON schema, decoding the JSON, decoding the JSON schema or validating against the JSON, a [JsonValidationException](Exception/JsonValidationException.php) (which extends BadRequestHttpException) is thrown with an error message.

 ## Options